-Caitlin obtained her Bachelor of Science, majoring in Neuroscience, from the University of Sydney in 2015.
-She then completed Honours in Neuroscience at the University of New South Wales and NeuRA in 2016, achieving First Class Honours and receiving the Paxinos-Watson Prize.
-Caitlin is now undertaking a PhD in the area of neuroinflammation with Cyndi Shannon Weickert in the Schizophrenia Research Laboratory
+Caitlin obtained her Bachelor of Science, majoring in neuroscience, from the University of Sydney in 2015.
+She then completed Honours in neuroscience at UNSW and NeuRA in 2016, achieving First Class Honours and receiving the Paxinos-Watson Prize.
+Caitlin is now undertaking a PhD in the area of neuroinflammation with Professor Cyndi Shannon Weickert in the Schizophrenia Research Laboratory

 DEBORA ROTHMOND Senior Research Assistant